sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

 * ``ci/reframe/config/local.py`` – single-node configuration that looks for
   ReFrame checks inside ``ci/reframe/checks`` and stores stage/output artefacts under ``ci/reframe/``.
-* ``ci/reframe/checks/finite_volume_advection.py`` – builds the
+* ``ci/reframe/checks/finite_volume_advection.py`` – parameterised check that
-  ``finite-volume-advection-2d`` demo with CMake and runs it with a short final time to keep executions fast while still producing timing information.
+  builds the finite-volume demos and runs them with short final times to keep executions fast while still producing timing information.

 Both files are regular Python modules, so they can be adapted easily for other systems or demos.